rmrk-team/evm-sample-contracts/contracts/NestableMultiAsset/README.md

   process.exitCode = 1;
 });
 ````

+**NOTE: We assign the `owner` the second available signer, so that the assets are not automatically accepted when added
+to the token.
+This happens when an account adding an asset to a token is also the owner of said token.**

 First thing that needs to be done after the smart contracts are deployed is to mint the NFTs.
 We will use the
 `totalTokens` constant in order to specify how many of the tokens to mint: